khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

   - broadcast-messages
 ---

 Error messages are an indication of system status.
-They let users know that they have encountered a problem and provide ways to fix it, teaching them to avoid future impediments.
+They let users know that they have encountered a problem and provide ways to resolve it, teaching them to avoid future impediments.
 Whenever possible, the system should keep potential errors to a minimum.
 See [error prevention](/usability/error-prevention) guidelines.

 Error messages can be persistent, dismissible, or temporary.
 In order to be effective, error messages should be concise, consistent, and specific.